 Running your own business takes dedication, planning, and hard work.
 Each day brings new challenges and it can be difficult, at times, to stay on top of every aspect of your company when things get hectic.
 Some things can wait a moment when obligations pile too high, but keeping your finances organized is a must.
-Here’s why business owners in a sole proprietorship should separate their business and personal expenses.
+Here’s why business owners (sole proprietor) in a sole proprietorship should separate their business and personal expenses.

 What is a Sole Proprietorship?

 A sole proprietorship is very common and one of the simplest business structures an entrepreneur can choose.
 A sole proprietorship is, as the label suggests, an unincorporated business owned by one person.

 Unlike with some other forms of business structures, there is no legal distinction between the business and the owner when it comes to a sole proprietorship.
 This means you are also personally responsible for paying all business debts and liabilities.
 It also means you get to keep all the profits that you make, after taxes.